oxivanisher/RetroKallaxControl/README.md

 This topic is subscribed and switches on the relais 0-15.
 To switch the relais on, send `1` to switch it off send `0`.

 ### /RetroKallaxControl/<MAC>/atenCommand
 This topic is subscribed and forwards all recieved strings to the serial port for the Aten HDMI switch.
+The commands can be found here: https://assets.aten.com/product/manual/vs0801h_w-2017-02-06.pdf

 ## Knowledgebase and sources